pytest-dev/pytest/doc/en/deprecations.rst

 .. note::
     The name of the arguments (old ``fspath``, new ``path``) is **the opposite** of the situation for hooks, :ref:`outlined below <legacy-path-hooks-deprecated>`.
+    This is an unfortunate artifact due to historical reasons, which should be resolved in future versions as we slowly get rid of the :pypi:`py` dependency (see :issue:`9283` for a longer discussion).

 Due to the ongoing migration of methods like :meth:`~_pytest.Item.reportinfo` which still is expected to return a ``py.path.local`` object, nodes still have